Sup2point0/Assort/Yu-Gi-Oh!/cards/readme.md

 ### Standard
 Aiza, Invoker of Darquess
+Alpha the Kinetic Warrior
 Azia, Envoker of Darquess
 Berserker Blader
 Bloody Blossoms of the Afterlife
+Bloody Blossoms of the Afterworld
 Cythris, Augur of Darquess
+Delta the Kinetic Warrior
 Descendant of Drakon
 Dyavin, Devoter of Darquess
 Dystopian Core